 LET'S GO BEHIND THE CANVAS

-Kerron John was born on 7th November 1999, in Trinidad and Tobago.
-At a very early age of 7 years, his parents noticed that he had a love for art.
-He got his talent in visual artists from his mother, who studied art while in High School.
-He began looking at videos on youtube and reading a lot of art books, where he gained a lot of inspiration and looked up to many artists through art history ( Leonardo De Vinci, Michaelangelo, Rafael etc).
-At the age of 8, art was a hobby for him, where he casually drew when he felt like.
-Graphite and charcoal were his first medium that he used.
+Kerron John was born on 7th November 1999 in Trinidad and Tobago.
+At the tender age of seven, his parents noticed that he had a love for art.
+He inherited his talent in visual arts from his mother, who studied art at secondary school.
+He began viewing videos on YouTube and reading art books, where he gained inspiration and idolized various artists throughout art history, such as Leonardo De Vinci, Michelangelo, and Rafael.
+By the age of eight, art became a hobby for him, and he casually drew whenever he felt like it.
+Graphite and charcoal were the first media that he used.

-His first show was a collaborative art exhibition among different art students in the area of Port of Spain, at an art space on Long Circular Road, Maraval, I’M Art Studio.
-At this age, he didn’t have a particular style of work, or prefered medium to work in.
-At the end of Cape, he placed 3rd in both Unit 1 and 2 for Visual art exams in 2018 and 2019.
-Kerron continued to partake in group art exhibitions.
-In 2019, He took part in Horizon’s Art at the Hilton Art exhibition, and also took part in Holy Name Convent Art auction at the Archbishops house, to help raise funds for repairing the school.
-When he left Fatima College, he began an artistic journey, where he began working on his full body of work.
+His first show was a collaborative art exhibition with different art students in Port of Spain, at an art space on Long Circular Road, Maraval, I’M Art Studio.
+At that age, he did not display a particular style of work, or have a preferred medium to work in.
+At the end of CAPE, he placed third in both Units one and two for visual art exams in 2018 and 2019.
+Kerron continued to participate in group art exhibitions.
+In 2019, He took part in Horizon’s Art at the Hilton art exhibition, and also participated in Holy Name Convent’s art auction at the Archbishop’s House, to help raise funds for repairing the school.
+When he left Fatima College, he began an artistic journey, where he began working on his first full body of work.
 He went on to have his first solo art exhibition at the Art Society of Trinidad and Tobago in August 2020.
 This exhibition delved into the theme of mental health, as a means to educate persons and show awareness of the importance of mental health during the COVID-19 pandemic.
 From there, he enrolled in the University of the West Indies, St Augustine campus to read for an undergraduate degree in Visual Arts (Special).
 While studying, he continued to work on pieces throughout the semester and took part in group exhibitions to increase his visibility.
 He began selling his work to international buyers and collectors after gaining recognition on social media by consistently posting his work online.
 In 2022 he showcased his second body of work, a more experimental and lighter compilation of work compared to that of 2020.
 Moving forward, Kerron John is thriving to modify his style somewhat, and continue to create work based on life experiences while dealing with the topic of an identity crisis, creating work that tells stories

 Awards : 2017 Top Regional CSEC 2 Dimensional Visual Arts Award